About this Website

 Question: Who are you, and why did you create this website?
 Answer: I am a retiree with lots of free time.
 So I do all this as a hobby instead of playing golf or watching grass grow.
 This project gives me a good excuse to wander around photographing historic buildings.
 I recently downsized from a big, old farmhouse near Lititz to a modern apartment near Lancaster.

-Question: Are you a Quaker, or just a wanna-be Quaker: Answer: My DNA is Amish, and my cultural identity is Mennonite.
+Question: Are you a Quaker, or just a Quaker wannabe?
+Answer: My DNA is Amish, and my cultural identity is Mennonite.
 My surname Stoltzfus is the most typical Amish name here in Lancaster County.
 My parents were Amish until they were teenagers, when they became Mennonite.
 For decades I have celebrated my Pennsylvania German heritage by researching and writing about that history.

 So no, I am definitely not a birthright Quaker.
-But Quakers have always felt like theology cousins to me.
-I do not attend a Quaker meeting; I seldom attend a Mennonite church service any more.
+But Quakers have always felt like theological cousins to me.
+I do not attend a Quaker meeting; I seldom attend a Mennonite church service anymore.
 But Mennonites and Quakers are Peace Church people, and their ideals of peace and justice are hugely important to me.
 Plus historic Quaker houses are among the earliest and most peaceable houses in Southeast Pennsylvania.
 Hence this website.

 Above: The 1724 Taylor farmhouse in Chester County, with modern additions.
-Restored by Architect John Milner and Wynne Milner for their home.
+Restored and expanded by architect John Milner and Wynne Milner for their home.
 Image source: Lee J. Stoltzfus

 My other websites: